 About Our Practice

 We provide psychological assessments and psychotherapeutic treatments to individual adults.
-Our practice is centered on a multitude of Cognitive Behavioural Therapy (CBT) interventions in combination with Dialectic Behavioural Therapy (DBT) and other therapeutic orientations such as Acceptance and Commitment Therapy (ACT), Humanistic approaches, Mindfulness-based interventions, and EMDR.
+Our practice is centered on a multitude of Cognitive Behavioural Therapy (CBT) interventions in combination with Dialectic Behavioural Therapy (DBT) and other therapeutic orientations such as Acceptance and Commitment Therapy (ACT), Humanistic approaches, Mindfulness-based interventions, and Eye Movement Desensitization and Reprocessing (EMDR).
 All the services that we offer (assessment and treatment) use techniques and instruments that are evidence-based.
 We take any opportunity available to expand our skills in these types of treatments, in addition to emerging treatments.
 One of the defining characteristics of our practice is that we constantly seek to understand how new technologies can effectively and efficiently support the implementation of assessments and psychotherapy (e.g., precise assessment of sleep quality, ongoing monitoring of psychological symptoms, personalized workbooks, virtual reality, and more).
 We believe that you will feel welcomed walking into our office, and together we can work on the challenges or issues that are affecting you at this time.

 Carlo Alberto Grandi